carlasiles1/Proyecto-Marvel/README.md

 # Marvel Logo

-The **Marvel Logo** is featured prominently on the Home page of the application.
+"The Marvel Logo is displayed on the Home page to reinforce the theme of the Marvel Universe in the application."
 ![Marvel Logo](src/assets/img/logoTimeline.png)

 ### Details: